oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 * After the `21.3.0` Oracle RAC on Podman image is built, start building a patched image with the download 21.7 RU and one-offs.
 To build the patch image, refer [Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch).

-### Notes
+**Notes**

-* The resulting images will contain the Oracle Grid Infrastructure Binaries and Oracle RAC Database binaries.
+* The resulting images will contain the Oracle Grid Infrastructure binaries and Oracle RAC Database binaries.
 * If you are behind a proxy wall, then you must set the `https_proxy` environment variable based on your environment before building the image.

 ## Section 3: Creating the Oracle Grid Infrastructure and Oracle RAC Container

 All containers will share a host file for name resolution.
 The shared host file must be available to all containers.
 Create the shared host file (if it doesn't exist) at `/opt/containers/rac_host_file`.

 For example: